nostra13/Android-Universal-Image-Loader/README.md

 			.discCache(new DefaultDiscCache(cacheDir)) // You can pass your own disc cache implementation .defaultDisplayImageOptions(DisplayImageOptions.createSimple())
 			.build();
-// Create ImageLoader by created configuration ImageLoader imageLoader = ImageLoader.getInstance(config);
+// Initialize ImageLoader with created configuration.
+Do it once. imageLoader.init(config);

 // Creates display image options for custom display task DisplayImageOptions options = new DisplayImageOptions.Builder()